-1.0 Purpose of Report or Summary of main Issues 1.1 As part of its global 100 Resilient Cites work, Belfast has been encouraged to apply for the 'Streets for Kids Programme', an initiative of the US National Association of City Transportation Officials' Global Designing Cities Initiative (NACTO-GDCI) 1.2 Streets for Kids is a multi-year programme to develop new technical guidance and advance street designs that create safe public spaces for children of all ages and abilities to learn, play, and move around a city.
-The program funded by the Bernard van Leer Foundation, Bloomberg Philanthropies, Fondation Botnar, and the FIA Foundation.
+The City Regeneration and Development Lead Officer informed the Committee that Belfast had, as part of its global 100 Resilient Cities work, been encouraged to apply for the 'Streets for Kids Programme'.
+The Programme, which was part of the US National Association of City Transportation Officials - Global Designing Cities Initiative (NACTO-GDCI), sought to develop new technical guidance and advance street designs which created safe public spaces for children of all ages and abilities to learn, play and move around a city.